On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Small Ladder

+If no vertex of $\mathcal{M}$ lies in $B$, then $B$ is just an edge.
+Clearly, then $B$ does not contain a ladder, which is a contradiction.
+If there is exactly one vertex $w\in \mathcal{M}\cap V(B)$, then $B$ is a short $\Theta$ between $v$ and $w$.
+Again, we obtain a contradiction since there is no ladder in a short $\Theta$.
+Lastly, suppose there are at least three vertices of $\mathcal{M}$ in $B$.
+Let $T_0\subseteq B$ be a tree in $B-v$ that contains three vertices of $\mathcal{M}$; such a tree exists by $2$-connectedness of~$B$.
+Each of these three vertices has a common neighbour with $v$ in $B$.
+This, however, means that when we split $v$ into the vertices of $A_v$ again, we obtain an $(A_v,3)$-tree that is disjoint from $E_2$.
+This is a contradiction and proves (\ref{twopre-leaves}).

+Let $w_1,w_2$ be the two vertices in $\mathcal{M}\cap V(B)$.
+As $B$ is $2$-connected and as all neighbours of $v$ are of degree~$2$, the subgraph $B'\subseteq B$ that results from removing $v$ and its neighbours from $B$ is connected.
+We call the blocks of $B'$ and also the two short $\Theta$'s in $B$ between $v,w_1$ and also between $v,w_2$, the \emph{parts} of $B$.
+Observe that no part contains a ladder.
+Indeed, any part that does not contain $v$ cannot contain a ladder.
+On the other hand, the parts that contain $v$ are short $\Theta$'s and hence, do not contain a ladder.

+By $2$-connectedness of $B$, the parts of $B$ can be ordered cyclically as seen in Figure~\ref{parts}, that is, every part can be separated from the rest of $B$ by two vertices that we call \emph{passing points} of that part.
+Every passing point is contained in exactly two parts.
+Note that the passing points of $B$ are $v,w_1,w_2$ and the cutvertices of $B'$.

-Suppose there are two passing points belonging to the same part such that there are fewer than $3\ell+2$ edge-disjoint paths between them in that part.
-By Menger's theorem, there is a set of at most $3\ell+1$ edges that intersects all these paths.
-After removing these edges every block inside of $B$ that contains $v$ is a short $\Theta_r$.
-Hence, there is no ladder in $B$ anymore and the claim is true.
-So we may assume that there are at least $3\ell+2$ edge-disjoint paths between any two passing points belonging to the same part.
-Thus, there are at least six vertices in each part and each passing point has degree at least $3$.
-So each part is either a short $\Theta_r$ or a circular ordering of those.
-Furthermore, each passing point is an endvertex of some $\Theta_r$.
+Suppose there are two passing points $p_1,p_2$ belonging to the same part $R$ such that there are fewer than $5\ell$ edge-disjoint paths between $p_1$ and $p_2$ in $R$.
+By the edge-version of Menger's theorem, there is a set $E$ of at most $5\ell-1$ edges that intersects all paths in~$R$ between~$p_1$ and~$p_2$.
+Because of the cyclical structure of $B$, every block of $B-E$ is a subgraph of a part of $B$.
+However, we already observed before that no part of $B$ contains a ladder.
+Hence, $E$ is an edge hitting set for the ladders in $B$ of size at most~$5\ell-1$; we are done.